jandelgado/rabtap/README.md

  CONNECTION           name of a connection.
  DIR                  directory to read messages from.
  -a, --autodelete     create auto delete exchange/queue.
  --api=APIURI         connect to given API server.
-If APIURI is omitted,
+If APIURL is omitted,
                       the environment variable RABTAP_APIURI will be used.
  -b, --bindingkey=KEY binding key to use in bind queue command.
  --by-connection      output of info command starts with connections.